-In addition to offering majors in chemistry, chemistry/secondary education, biochemistry, and laboratory science, as well as a minor in chemistry, the department of chemistry and physics administers the university’s pre-pharmacy program.
+In addition to offering majors in Medical Biology (Pre-Physician Assistant Track - MPA), Medical Biology (Medical Sciences), Biological Sciences, and Aquaculture and Aquarium Sciences, as well as a minors, the Department of Biology administers the university’s pre-pharmacy program.
 This two-year program of courses provides the necessary coursework to prepare a student to meet the requirements for admission to the four-year professional program leading to the Pharm.
 D. degree.
 Completion of the two-year pre-pharmacy curriculum also will prepare students to transfer to a baccalaureate degree program in chemistry or biochemistry should they choose not to seek entry into the pharmacy program.

-The department of chemistry and physics' mission has two distinct yet interdependent aspects: to provide major programs that prepare students for careers or advanced study in the physical sciences, and to provide courses for students whose programs require a sound understanding of the fundamentals of chemistry and physics as a basis for future study in pharmacy, medical, nursing or therapy disciplines.
-To understand biological systems and the universe in which we live requires an understanding of the chemical and physical principles that operate within them.
+The Department of Biology's mission has two distinct yet interdependent aspects: to provide major programs that prepare students for careers or advanced study in the biological sciences, and to provide courses for students whose programs require a sound understanding of the fundamentals of anatomy and physiology, ecology and evolution, and cell and molecular biology as a basis for future study in pharmacy, medical, nursing or therapy disciplines, and various field and ecology disciplines.
 The Department's programs, and all of its courses, stress the integration of theory and experiment, the development of critical thinking and problem solving skills, and the cultivation of oral and written communication skills.
 The Department is highly committed to undergraduate research, providing opportunities for students from all disciplinary fields to work closely with faculty mentors on collaborative research projects.
-In order to fulfill its dual mission, the Department maintains well-equipped holdings of modern chemical instrumentation, affording students the opportunity to gain experience using state-of-the-art equipment in courses and research projects.
-To meet the needs of students with diverse interests in the physical sciences, the Department offers majors in Biochemistry, Chemistry, Chemistry/Secondary Education, and Laboratory Science, as well as a minor in Chemistry.
-The Department fills a significant role for students in health science programs through its introductory and advanced courses in chemistry and physics.
-Because of the fundamental roles of chemistry and physics in the biological, environmental, and health sciences, students in these programs benefit from the conceptual, quantitative, problem-solving, and communication skills stressed in the introductory courses, which form the foundation for later courses in advanced physical sciences and their majors.
+In order to fulfill its dual mission, the Department maintains well-equipped holdings of modern instrumentation, affording students the opportunity to gain experience using state-of-the-art equipment in courses and research projects.

 The Doctor of Pharmacy (Pharm.D.) degree is awarded after successful completion of an additional four years of professional study.
 A minimum of two years of undergraduate pre-professional education is required for admission, followed by four years of professional studies.